-Start your weekend with a stack of the fluffiest, most decadent vegan chocolate chip pancakes!
-No milk or eggs required to make this perfect breakfast stack!
+Start your morning with a stack of the fluffiest, most decadent vegan chocolate chip pancakes ever!
+These simple pancakes have the perfect texture, and no milk or eggs are required to make this delicious breakfast stack!

-Once I learned how to make vegan pancakes, I became a huge pancake fan!
+It wasn’t until I learned how to make good vegan pancakes that I became a serious pancake fan.

 These vegan chocolate chip pancakes are light and fluffy, and always turn out super well.
-It’s not hard to make these, and I bet you’ll find that your family will be begging you to make them again and again!
+It’s very easy to make these, even for those new to dairy free cooking.
+I bet you’ll find that your family will be begging you to make them again and again!

 Some readers have reported that they have used applesauce in place of oil.
 I have not tried that.
-Even if you eliminate the oil from the recipe, you will need something in the pan to stop them from sticking.
+Even if you eliminate the oil from the recipe, you will need some kind of oil, cooking spray, or vegan butter in the pan to stop them from sticking.

 - Heat some vegan buttery spread in a frying pan over medium heat.
 Once it’s sizzling, spoon some batter into the pan.